 New Yorker Darwin Deez is influenced by other New York artists such as The Strokes and The Mouldy Peaches.
 Darwin Deez began his career by performing at open-mic nights in New York, in the same cafes where Regina Spektor and Adam Green would often play.
 Deez has followed his own quixotic path and has quickly become a bona fide pop star on his own terms.
 He continues on his one man mission to improve the world through his particular streak of curiously addictive pop songs and bursts of gloriously unfettered synchronized dancing.

 Ghostpoet (aka Obaro Ejimiwe) is a softly-spoken vocalist with a gentle presence, muddling through the treacle of modern life.
-He has produced three critically acclaimed albums in his career thus far, of which two were Mercury nominated.
-All three projects have received widespread recognition from critics and playlists alike and his catalogue of work includes two Mercury nominated albums.
+He has received widespread recognition from critics and playlists alike and his catalogue of work includes two Mercury nominated albums.

 This is the psychedelic nightmare spun by The Wytches, who are spreading their subversive message across England in the dark guise of 50s surf riffs, desert whips, melancholic shuffles and a kaleidoscopic stage performance that will put you under.

 See The Wytches tour dates

 Japanese industrial rock influenced by Melt Banana, Stooges, Black Sabbath, Minutemen, etc., delivering a superb mix of 1960s punk trash, 1970s Detroit dirt, 1980s New York art-rock and psychedelic post-rock.